-Because food preparation often involves a lot of movement, planners knowledgeable about kitchen functions will ultimately need to determine what is reasonable and safe.
+Because food preparation often involves a lot of movement, planners knowledgeable about kitchen functions ultimately determined what was reasonable and safe.

 Each food service preparation area has a diverse set of restrictions.
-The final calculation for the food preparation areas will comply with the risk assessment as determined by the Facilities & Operations professionals.
+The final calculation for the food preparation areas complied with the risk assessment as determined by the Facilities & Operations' professionals.